ameseee/kwk-curriculum-site/web-app/lessons/intro-to-js/index.md

 Yes -> Please log in
 No -> Please create an account

-JavaScript, like most all languages, gives us a mechanism to ask those questions, and provide different outcomes based on the answer:
+JavaScript, like most all languages, gives us a mechanism to ask those questions and provide different outcomes based on the answer:

 ```js
 var queen = "Beyonce";